Styles

 Change a theme and make it the default in Word or Excel

-Understanding Themes (and Style Sets) in Microsoft Word by Faithe Wempen
+Understanding Themes (and Style Sets) at Last! in Microsoft Word by Faithe Wempen

 Customize or Create New Styles in Word - Microsoft